Refinancing Your Condo: A Guide To Rates And Everything You Need To Know

 First, compare lenders in your area and consider things like customer ratings, representative availability and current interest rates.

 Submit an application for a refinance after you choose a lender.
 The specific process you’ll go through when you apply depends on your lender, but many now offer online applications.
+Of course, we would love to earn your business!

 Your lender will usually ask you for a few financial documents when you apply for a refinance, including two of your most recent: